 Choosing between Lite and Pro comes down to the complexity of your retail footprint.

-If you are running a fully operational, permanent retail location, the $89/month investment for Shopify POS Pro is generally considered mandatory due to the essential staff management and advanced inventory controls it unlocks.
+If you are running a fully operational, permanent retail location, the $89/month investment for Shopify POS Pro is generally considered mandatory because of the staff management and advanced inventory controls it unlocks.
+For massive, highly complex catalogs, you may also need to explore advanced inventory tools beyond POS Pro.

 What Hardware Do You Need for Shopify POS?